 How do you know if you’ve got real pearls?

-As fake pearls become more and more convincing, it is increasingly difficult to recognize and identify the real deal.
+As fake pearls become more and more convincing, it’s becoming increasingly difficult to recognize and identify the real deal.
 If you’re looking at buying some pearls or you’ve found an old strand in a jewelry box, try these tips.

-First, if you’re about to buy some pearls, ask the seller!
+First, if you’re about to purchase, ask the seller!
 They should be able to tell you exactly what type of pearls they have (freshwater vs. saltwater, cultured vs. not).
 If the information is spotty or the dealer seems sketchy, walk away.

 But, in a situation where you already have the pearls and want to do a quick test, follow the guidelines below.

-** Why are these called guidelines and not rules?
-Because, as I mentioned above, fake pearls are getting better and better.
-Glass core fakes may be heavy and also feel cold.
-Fakes are now even being made with slight flaws and texture.
+The pearl identifying tips above are guidelines, not rules.
+As I mentioned above, fake pearls are getting better and better.
+Fake pearls with glass cores are heavier and may also feel cold.
+Fake pearls are now even being made with slight flaws and texture!

 As a last resort, you could try the vinegar test.
-If you only have one pearl, I wouldn’t recommend this as the test can damage the pearl.
-However, if you have a full strand, you might decide it is worth risking one of them.
+If you only have one pearl, I wouldn’t recommend this as the test will damage the pearl.
+However, if you have a full strand, you might decide it’s worth risking one of them.

-The vinegar test is exactly what it sounds like.
-The acetic acid in vinegar will react with the calcium carbonate in the nacre of the pearl.
-Put a drop of vinegar on the pearl or submerge the pearl in a small cup of vinegar.
-If you can see bubbles forming from the reaction, your pearls are authentic.
+To try it for yourself, put a drop of vinegar on the pearl or submerge the pearl in a small cup of vinegar.
+If you can see bubbles forming from the release of carbon dioxide in the chemical reaction, your pearls are authentic.

 No need to dissolve any of my pearls in vinegar!
 All of the pearls in my collection pieces are cultured freshwater pearls purchased from a reputable local dealer.